CCDirectLink/ccbot/doc/SETTINGS.md

 `emotePath`: Array of strings; guild IDs, from most important to least, from which to prioritize emotes.

+`quotes`: Array of strings: Quotes.

+`lastQuote`: The index of the last shown quote to prevent repetition.

 ## Per-Guild (local)

 `nsfw`: All emotes that come from this guild are marked NSFW